-Estimated rates of return by asset class: Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2017, is summarized in the table below.
+Estimated rates of return by asset class: Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2018, is summarized in the table below.

-% Long-Term

-Expected Real
+% Long-Term Expected Real

-Rate of Return
+Target Rate of Return

-Asset Class Target Allocation Arithmetic
+Asset Class Allocation Arithmetic

 Fixed income 20% 1.70%

-Tangible assets 5% 4.90%
+Tangible assets 7% 4.90%

-Real estate 15% 5.80%
+Real estate 18% 5.80%

-Global equity 37% 6.30%
+Global equity 32% 6.30%

 Private equity 23% 9.30%

 100%

-The inflation component used to create the table is 2.20 percent for June 30, 2017 and represents WSIB's most recent long-term estimate of broad economic inflation.
+The inflation component used to create the table is 2.20 percent and represents WSIB's most recent long-term estimate of broad economic inflation.

-Discount rate: The discount rate used to measure the total pension liability was 7.50 percent for all plans.
+Discount rate: The discount rate used to measure the total 2018 pension liability was 7.40 percent for all plans (2017: 7.5 percent).
 To determine that rate, an asset sufficiency test was completed to test whether each pension plan's fiduciary net position was sufficient to make all projected future benefit payments of current plan members.
-Consistent with current law, the asset sufficiency test included an assumed 7.70 percent long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
-Consistent with the long-term expected rate of return, a 7.50 percent future investment rate of return on invested assets was assumed for the test.

 Contributions from plan members and employers are assumed to continue being made at contractually required rates (including PERS Plans 2 and 3 employers, whose rates include a component for the PERS Plan 1 liability).
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return of 7.50 percent was used to determine the total liability.
+Therefore, the long-term expected rate of return of 7.40 percent (2017: 7.5 percent) was used as the discount rate to determine the total liability.